Huge blasts at Chinese port kill 50, injure more than 700

 Xinhua said the explosions, the first equivalent to 3 tonnes of TNT and the second to 21 tonnes of TNT, ripped through a warehouse.

-A team from the International Atomic Energy Agency’s Beijing environmental emergency response center, as well as 214 Chinese military nuclear and biochemical materials specialists, had gone to Tianjin, the news agency said.
+A team from the International Atomic Energy Agency’s Beijing environmental emergency response centre, as well as 214 Chinese military nuclear and biochemical materials specialists, had gone to Tianjin, the news agency said.

-It identified the owner of the warehouse as Tianjin Dongjiang Port Ruihai International Logistics.
-The company’s website said it was a government-approved firm specializing in handling “dangerous goods”.
-Company officials could not immediately be reached for comment.

 According to an assessment by government environmental inspectors published in 2014, the facility was designed to store several dangerous and toxic chemicals including butanone, an explosive industrial solvent, sodium cyanide and compressed natural gas.